 The trouble is that Clegg’s priority is to shift away from Britain’s

-parliament because it provides a concept so lacking in Israel that we
+because it provides a concept so lacking in Israel that we don’t even

-don’t even have a proper Hebrew word for it: accountability.
-British
+have a proper Hebrew word for it: accountability.
+British voters know

-voters know that they are choosing their own MP, responsible for their
+that they are choosing their own MP, responsible for their local area

-local area and their local interests, to be booted out next time if he
+and their local interests, to be booted out next time if they fail.

 The Conservatives like this system – it’s got Cameron back to the